Rupsa2112/Ecommerce_Analysis/README.md

 ---

 ## ⚠️ Limitations
-- Outlier removal not applied due to naturally wide price range across diverse product categories on the platform
+- Outlier removal is not applied due to wide price range across diverse product categories on the platform
 - Dataset covers only 2016-2018 — trends may have changed
-- Distance analysis based on state level not exact coordinates
+- Distance analysis is based on state level and not exact coordinates are used

 ---